Cursor Review 2026: Is the #1 AI IDE Worth $20/mo?

 Cursor is the most complete AI code editor available in 2026.
 The multi-model support means you are never locked into one provider, the Composer agent handles complex multi-file edits that other tools struggle with, and the .cursorrules customization makes it feel like your own AI pair programmer.

 The $20/mo price tag is fair for professionals — it pays for itself in the first hour-long refactor it helps you complete.
-But if you are on a tight budget, Windsurf at $15/mo offers 80% of the experience for 75% of the price.
-And if you want the most powerful AI coding agent available, Claude Code outperforms everything on benchmarks — but it lives in the terminal, not an IDE.
+But if you are on a tight budget, Windsurf at $20/mo now matches Cursor on price and offers a strong alternative with Cascade.
+And if you want the most powerful AI coding agent available, Claude Code with Opus 4.7 outperforms everything on benchmarks — but it lives in the terminal, not an IDE.

 Bottom line: If you are a professional developer who wants the best AI IDE experience in 2026, Cursor is the one to beat.